BigDataBiology/ShanghaiDogs/README.md

 ### Data

-1. Raw FastQs from service provider.
+1. `ShanghaiDogsFastQ/`: Raw FastQs from service provider.
 FQs will be uploaded, Fast5 maybe
-2. Metadata
+2. `ShanghaiDogsMetadata/`: Metadata for the samples
-3. Polished assemblies
+3. `ShanghaiDogsAssemblies/`: Polished assemblies
-4. MAGs
+4. `ShanghaiDogsMAGs/`: MAGs (FASTA files)
-5. Annotation tables
+5. `ShanghaiDogsMAGAnnotations/`: Annotations of MAGs, including `EMapper` and `Barrnap` subdirectories
+6. `ShanghaiDogsMAGsTables/`: Tables with MAGs, including `singleM` and `mOTU` subdirectories
+7. `ShanghaiDogs_OtherResources/`: Other resources, including gene and smORF catalogues (and their respective annotations)

 ### External data